Supracondylar Humerus Fractures

 Lateral condyle fractures of the elbow are intra-articular fractures that start in the lateral distal humeral metaphysis and extend into the joint.
-The forearm extensor muscles originate on the lateral epicondyle and would tend to displace fractures posteriorly and laterally.
+The forearm extensor muscles originate on the lateral epicondyle and tend to displace fractures posteriorly and laterally.

 Lateral condyle fractures are the second most common pediatric elbow fracture.
 Because most of the lateral condyle fragment is cartilage and not easily visible on radiographs, these fractures are commonly missed on initial imaging.
 Therefore, a high index of suspicion is needed.

 Patients with lateral condyle fractures of the elbow present with elbow pain after a fall, and physical exam typically reveals lateral elbow tenderness and pain with active wrist flexion and extension.
 AP and lateral radiographs can help to make the diagnosis, but an internal oblique radiograph of the elbow is the most critical view for both diagnosis and determining the degree of displacement.
 The differential diagnosis for lateral condyle fractures includes supracondylar humerus fractures and radial neck fractures, which can present similarly in pediatric patients and can be difficult to distinguish when they are non-displaced.